-Many Homeless Women Veterans Not Seeking Assistance
+Many Homeless Female Veterans Don't Seek Assistance

-The facility's holistic program focuses on six dimensions of wellness: physical, social, emotional, occupational, spiritual, and intellectual.
+The facility's holistic program focuses on six dimensions of wellness: physical, social, emotional, occupational, spiritual and intellectual.